-Healthcare Coverage

-Years Service Beyond Month of Layoff
+Healthcare Coverage Beyond Month of Layoff 3 months 6 months

-Less than 8 3 months

-8 or more 6 months

 Section 5 - Leave of Absence:

 - a) Your seniority will be fixed as of the first day of involuntary layoff.
 All time on involuntary layoff will accrue for seniority purposes upon your return to work. - b) Your seniority will be fixed as of the first day of leave of absence.
 All time on leave of absence will accrue for seniority purposes upon your return to work for a minimum of 30 hours of work within 15 working days of return to work from that medical LOA.
 New injuries or illnesses incurred during this time frame shall not preclude an employee from having his seniority accrue under this provision. - c) All leave of absence for sickness, injury or mental or physical disability will be granted with medical certification acceptable to BIW. - d) Seniority will be accumulated when you are elected to a Local (City council, town selectman position only), State, or Federal Government office that requires your full-time presence.